 - Measuring Equipment

 Pretty self-explanatory for office supplies.
 If you use them for business, write them off.
 I love purchasing just about everything I can from my Amazon business account.
-Having this new account helps me track what purchases I’m making for my business versus personal use.
-If you use one account for Amazon purchases, be sure to at least have a business credit card or bank set up to separate your purchases.
+Having this new account helps me track my purchases for my business versus personal use.
+If you use one account for Amazon purchases, at least have a business credit card or bank set up to separate your purchases.

 - Client Refreshments (Coffee, Water, etc.)